 This award is for a project with a value below £10m.
 What makes this project the shining example and what you have done that your competitors have not achieved?
 Projects will be judged on their innovative use of digital construction methods, digital design processes, sustainability performance and overall outcomes

 The product or software should boost BIM project delivery and helps us work smarter.
 Your entry must include details of; what it is, what/who it’s for and how it works.
 We also want to see the demonstrable evidence and tangible benefits of improved productivity after the product was introduced.
 Along with success of the product, we will also be judging on creativity and originality

 Entries for this category can either be from a training programme provider or an in-house initiative.
 It’s open to anyone who has created programmes and packages.
 We want to see the reasons for your training needs and the objectives set for the implementation of the programme, the process you followed and the post-training results

 This award honours individuals who have influenced the built environment or shown significant promise for future contributions to live projects.
-This award is for someone who is 25 years old or under, any nominations would be submitted with the candidate’s permission or self-nominations welcome
+This category is for people with less than 5 years experience.
+Any nominations would be submitted with the candidate’s permission or self-nominations welcome

 We’re looking for effective use of BIM on project designs and in-house delivery.
 What makes you digitally design led and why?
 Highlight your firms approach to BIM and provide demonstrable evidence through projects and construction work, focusing on the outstanding features of this work, including innovative solutions to difficult problems and what your firm is doing differently to others